chloebtn/EU_Defense_Stocks_2025/README.md

 **Lockheed Martin:** The American stock shows more modest growth compared to its European counterparts, and some decline in recent months.

+*The growth of European defense stocks can be partly attributed to their focus on emerging technologies.
+The analyzed companies have made significant investments in areas such as AI, cybersecurity, and autonomous systems, which are becoming increasingly crucial in modern defense strategies*

 ## Normalized Returns (Last 6 Months)
 ![Normalized Cumul 6 Months](image-1.png)